 You probably don't give it much thought, but the way your teeth come together when you chew plays an important role in how well you're able to eat your food.
 When your teeth are misaligned, you may find that certain foods are more difficult to bite, chew, and digest properly.

-This can lead to digestive issues like indigestion, heartburn, and acid reflux6, which is no fun for anybody.
+This can lead to chewing or digestive difficulties5 which is no fun for anybody.
 And think about it — if you’re avoiding certain foods because they hurt your teeth, you're going to be missing out on a lot of nutrients that your body needs.
-On the other hand, when your teeth are straighter, you can eat the foods you want, and enjoy it!
+On the other hand, when your teeth are straighter and have proper bite for chewing, you can eat the foods you want efficiently and comfortably while enjoying it!

 3. Aligning your teeth can help improve your speech

-But when your teeth are straight, you can speak clearly and without any difficulties, which will make communication a lot easier (and clearer) for both you and the people you're talking to!
+But when your teeth are straight, your speech might improve, which will make communication a lot easier (and clearer) for both you and the people you're talking to!

 4. Teeth straightening can help relieve pain in your jaw, head, and neck